Worthing, Norfolk: Parish church

 Its church, dedicated to St. Margaret, is one of 124 extant round-tower churches in Norfolk.
 Once a larger building, the upper section of the round tower was removed in the 18th-century, and the chancel was demolished at a date between 1721 and 1820.
 What remains is the original nave, and the lower section of the tower, together with the small porch.
 The church features in Pevsner.

 The parish of Worthing is now part of the Heart of Norfolk Benefice, a group of thirteen parishes and churches which operate collectively, with a shared parish priest.
 The benefice is part of the Diocese of Norwich.
 The church is open daily, thanks to an automated keyless entry system installed by the PCC.

 Railway

-The Wymondham to Wells Branch of the Great Eastern Railway passes through the village.
-The branch line was operational from 1847 until 1989 (freight only for the final twenty years).
-North Elmham railway station is located in Worthing, but is named after the larger village of North Elmham itself, although that community is geographically further away from the station.

 The Mid-Norfolk Railway operates a heritage railway service to a location near to the village, just a few yards to the north of Worthing level crossing.
 Regular services currently stop at Dereham railway station, but special sightseeing trains continued northwards to Worthing on 19 May 2018.
 Although no station is available, Worthing is indicated on the Mid-Norfolk Railway's timetable as the northerly limit of operations.

-The original North Elmham station building is now a private dwelling.
-The MNR aims to extend regular operations through Worthing and north as far as County School railway station, which would see regular train services operating through Worthing once again.